-At any given moment, your API is like an iceberg: it comprises an observable (i.e., documented) part and a hidden undocumented one.
-If the API is properly designed, these two parts correspond to each other just like the above-water and under-water parts of a real iceberg do, i.e. one to ten.
+At any moment in its lifetime, your API is like an iceberg: it comprises an observable (i.e., documented) part and a hidden one, undocumented.
+If the API is designed properly, these two parts correspond to each other just like the above-water and under-water parts of a real iceberg do, i.e. one to ten.
 Why so?
 Because of two obvious reasons.

-- Computers exist to make complicated things easy, not the other way around.
-The code that developers write using your API should describe a complicated problem's solution in neat and straightforward sentences.
+- Computers exist to make complicated things easy, not vice versa.
+The code developers write upon your API must describe a complicated problem's solution in neat and straightforward sentences.
 If developers have to write more code than the API itself comprises, then there is something rotten here.
-It's possible that this API isn't needed at all. - Revoking API functionality causes losses.
-If you have promised to provide certain functionality, you will have to do so "forever" (or at least until the maintenance period for that API version is over).
-Pronouncing some functionality as deprecated can be tricky and may alienate your customers.
+Probably, this API simply isn't needed at all. - Revoking the API functionality causes losses.
+If you've promised to provide some functionality, you will have to do so "forever" (until this API version's maintenance period is over).
+Pronouncing some functionality deprecated is a tricky thing, potentially alienating your customers.

-The rule of thumb is very simple: if some functionality might be withheld, then never expose it until you really need to.
-It might be reformulated as follows: every entity, every field, and every public API method is a product decision.
-There must be solid product reasons why certain functionality is exposed.
+A rule of thumb is very simple: if some functionality might be withheld - then never expose it until you really need to.
+It might be reformulated like this: every entity, every field, and every public API method is a product decision.
+There must be solid product reasons why some functionality is exposed.